greensopinion/dart-vector-tile-renderer/lib/src/gpu/README.md

    - Italic text
    - Shift text along line to fit better in label space
    - Respect anchor from theme

-- todo
    - Line text follows line closely instead of rotating entire text feature to average angle of line
    - non-text symbols
-   - Different font weights
-     - Not implementing yet, because the currently used SDF approximation forces us to draw all text with a heavy font weight.
-   - correct halo radius
-     - Not implementing yet, because increasing the halo radius much beyond its current fixed value results in characters overlapping with each other within a single label.
-Fixing this would require doubling the number of draw calls for text, which would result in a significant performance hit.
-Maybe there's a better solution, but I can't think of one right now.

 ## Fill Extrusion
  - done
    - draws
- - todo
-   - 3d
-     - Not implementing yet, because it's out of scope